oveleon/contao-member-notification/README.md

 `read`: Only read notifications are displayed\
 `unread`: Only notifications that have not yet been read are displayed\
 `all`: All notifications are displayed

+> In the "unread" mode, an additional button is displayed to mark the message "as read".